petersem/posterr/README.md

  - If you cloned this repo locally, then it is on you to manually watch for updates and download new versions

 ## Setup
 Once running, open a browser to http://host_machine_ip:3000'.
-From here you will see a screen with a link to the setup page. (alternatively open your browser with 'http://host_machine_ip:3000/settings')
+From here you will see a screen with a link to the setup page.
+(Once you have the system configured, return to settings by clicking on the top banner title of any slide)

 *The default settings page password is:* **raidisnotabackup**